 If you are looking for a fancy dinner, you can head to the Stamford Hotel for some amazing food accompanied by an amazing view.
 The restaurant is on the 70th floor and as you imagine, it’s pretty costly.
 If you are searching for something simple, there’s a myriad of food courts around the Bay.
 If not, Singapore has a lot of hawker centers where you can try the best local food without spending too much.

-Many travelers avoid Singapore because of its high costs and ‘robotic’ cleanliness.
-You can also check out this article with some tips on how to visit Singapore on a budget.
-Singapore might not have a lot of natural beauty but I think it’s the closest thing to perfection we have on our planet.
-Hence, skipping this metropolitan, multicultural city-state on your Southeast Asia tour would be a big mistake.
+Many travelers avoid Singapore because it’s difficult to visit Singapore on a budget and the seamingly artificial character of the city.
+Singapore might not have a lot of natural beauty but I think it’s the closest thing to perfection we have on our planet and this alone makes it worth visiting.
+Skipping this metropolitan, multicultural city-state on your Southeast Asia tour would be a big mistake, if you ask me.